 That assertion was confirmed by the New York State Gaming Commission, noting that the Sphinx Wild machine she’d been playing only had a maximum payout of $6,500.
 Adding insult to injury, the commission also ruled Bookman really should have won only $2.25.

 Instead of an eight-figure payday, the property awarded Bookman the two bucks and offered her a steak dinner.
 Bookman wasn't in the mood for a nice filet mignon.

 “You offer me a steak dinner?”
 Bookman told the New York Daily News.
 “I feel like they did me real dirty.”

 4 – An Inside Job

-Sometimes the lure of seeing those winnings hit a slot machine bank prove to be just too alluring even for those meant to ensure a fair game.
-This obviously presents a bit of a black eye for gaming regulators, but that was the case for Ron Harris in the 1990s.
+Sometimes the lure of seeing those winnings hit a slot machine bank proves to be just too alluring even for those meant to ensure a fair game.
+This presents a bit of a black eye for gaming regulators, but that was the case for Ron Harris in the 1990s.

 “Harris surreptitiously coded a hidden software switch – tripped by inserting coins in a predetermined sequence – that would trigger cash jackpots,” CNN noted.
 “After retooling more than 30 machines, Harris and accomplices made the rounds, walking away with hundreds of thousands of dollars.”

 The setup must have seemed like a foolproof plan.
 Varying people cashed in on the slots at different times.
 Harris wasn’t even present when the wins played out.
 But apparently, he might not have chosen the best cohorts for his plans.